 Although some of these are individual lifestyle choices, societal forces are at play too.

 Big industries play a key role in how we make choices about our health — including the food we buy, our attitudes toward preventative health measures, and even the way we approach treatment.

 These industries often have powerful lobbying efforts and big-budget marketing strategies that make them inescapable.
-In the case of Big Food especially, there often there are years of behind-the-scenes efforts to engineer options that tap into our hardwired preference for sugar and fat to make sure we keep coming back for more.
+In the case of Big Food especially, there are years of behind-the-scenes efforts to engineer options that tap into our hardwired preference for sugar and fat to ensure we keep coming back for more.

 The food industry drives much of the food available to consumers, though brands’ goals are often profits over your health.
 Made up of international food and beverage companies with massive marketing power, Big Food has saturated the market with cheap, highly processed foods loaded with salt, sugar, and fat.